hotosm/hotosm-website-commonknowledge/README.md

 ### Using Visual Studio Code development containers

-1. In VSCode, run the command 'Clone Repository in Remote Container Volume' and select your new repository.
+1. In VSCode, run the command `Clone Repository in Remote Container Volume` and enter the URL of this repository.
 2. Wait for dependencies to install.
 3. Hit `F5` (or navigate to _Run & Debug_ and launch the _Start App_ configuration).
 4. Navigate to http://localhost:8000